 How to Plan an Easter Egg Hunt With Clues

 The Easter outfits are picked out and you almost have the baskets filled and ready to go.
 All that’s left to do is plan the perfect Easter egg hunt with clues that both adults and kids will love.
 No pressure, right?
 Here are a few ideas to get you started:

-If you have kids who have food allergies or you don’t want to use candy, Zaida Khaze, a mom to two young kids (one with severe food allergies) has to use her creativity when planning an Easter egg hunt with cues.
+If you have kids who have food allergies or you don’t want to use candy, follow Zaida Khaze's example.
+The mother of two kids (one with severe food allergies) has to use her creativity when planning an Easter egg hunt with clues.
 She fills eggs with riddles and hides them in one room.

 Each egg has a clue to a gift in another room.
-The gifts would range from flavored chapstick, toys that come in packs of 6, 8 or 19 (Shopkins, Num Noms and this year LOL’s) and other thematic trinkets from Target’s dollar section.
+The gifts can range from flavored chapstick, toys that come in packs of 6, 8 or 19 (Shopkins, Num Noms, and this year L.O.Ls), and other thematic trinkets from Target’s dollar section.